Welcome to torts, the law of private wrongs!

 You will have two brief writing assignments as indicated on “Review Exercise” days.
 The first will be after the negligence prima facie case, and the second after we discuss products liability—about 1/2 and 3/4 of the way through the course respectively.
 On these days, I will give you an issue-spotter problem or set of problems to analyze, and you should write out answers at home.

 Your responses will not be graded, but you must turn your responses in before class on the due date.
 I will be checking only that you made a reasonable effort to answer the question.
 If you do not turn in a response of reasonable effort, you will lose a single-step letter grade for the final grade of the course.
-When the time comes, please put them in the appropriate folder in the MyLaw Drop Box as a Word document titled either “Review Exercise 1.docx” or “Review Exercise 2.docx” respectively.
-Doing this correctly ensures that I will be able to give you credit for having turned it in.
+When the time comes, please submit the assignment in PDF through BruinLearn.
+Do not email them to me.

 After you turn them in, we will spend part of the next class going over them.
 These exercises are for your benefit.
 They serve as review for the exam, partly so you can shore up any substantive misunderstandings, but partly so you can practice successfully putting your knowledge on paper.
 It is therefore to your benefit to take them seriously.